lazydog98/decord/README.md

 For windows, you will need CMake and Visual Studio for C++ compilation.

 -   First, install `git`, `cmake`, `ffmpeg` and `python`.
 You can use [Chocolatey](https://chocolatey.org/) to manage packages similar to Linux/Mac OS.
--   Second, install [`Visual Studio 2017 Community`](https://visualstudio.microsoft.com/), this my take some time.
+-   Second, install [`Visual Studio 2017 Community`](https://visualstudio.microsoft.com/) or later, this may take some time.

 When dependencies are ready, open command line prompt: